0x435446/CANARI/README.md

 sudo apt-get install libmariadbclient-dev
 ```

-Now we have to link the MySQL server with the Python code so we have to install the mysqlclient library:
+Now we have to link the MySQL server with the Python3 code so we have to install the mysqlclient library:

 ```
 pip3 install mysqlclient